ajthenewguy/PostgresAdmin/README.md

 ### Installing

-Clone this repository and set up the environmental variables in a .env file in the project root.
-Update the UsersTableSeeder to include at least on administrator account.
+Clone this repository, create a database to store users for this applicate, and set up the environmental variables in a .env file in the project root.
+Update the UsersTableSeeder to include at least one administrator account.
 Run the database migrations.

 ```